ieeevr/2022/contribute/workshoppapers/index.md

                 creation of populated immersive VEs.
 However, there is still a way for improvement.
 Thus, the third objective of the workshop is to gather the requirements of current users of these technologies for future applications.
-To this end, our audience and an invited cross-community panel from different research areas (VR, IVA, ..) as well as industry will try to answer questions such as&#58; Do users expect better animation quality?
+To this end, our audience and an invited cross-community panel from different research areas (VR, IVA, ..) as well as industry will try to answer questions such as: Do users expect better animation quality?
 Better rendering?
 Or, higher level of autonomy?
 What kind of interactivity is expected with autonomous agents?
             </li>
         </ol>